-- For Proposal No. 1, the election of the eight nominees named herein to serve on our Board, the eight nominees receiving the most "FOR" votes (among votes properly cast at the Annual Meeting or by proxy) will be elected to our Board. - To be approved, Proposal No. 2, the ratification of the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024, must receive a "FOR" vote from at least a majority of the shares present at the Annual Meeting or represented by proxy at the Annual Meeting and entitled to vote.
+For Proposal No. 1, the election of the eight nominees named herein to serve on our Board, the eight nominees receiving the most "FOR" votes (among votes properly cast at the Annual Meeting or by proxy) will be elected to our Board.
+To be approved, Proposal No. 2, the ratification of the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2025, must receive a "FOR" vote from at least a majority of the shares present at the Annual Meeting or represented by proxy at the Annual Meeting and entitled to vote.
 However, the Audit Committee is not bound by a vote either "FOR" or "AGAINST" the firm.
-The Audit Committee will consider a vote against the firm by the stockholders in selecting our independent registered public accounting firm in the future. - To be approved, Proposal No. 3, the compensation of our named executive officers, must receive a "FOR" vote from at least a majority of the shares present at the Annual Meeting or represented by proxy at the Annual Meeting and entitled to vote.
-Although the vote is non-binding, the Board and the Compensation Committee will review the voting results and take them into consideration in connection with their ongoing evaluation of the Company's compensation practices and when making future decisions regarding executive compensation. - To be approved, Proposal No. 4, the approval of our Fifth Amended and Restated 2013 Incentive Compensation Plan must receive a "FOR" vote from at least a majority of the shares present at the Annual Meeting or represented by proxy at the Annual Meeting and entitled to vote.
+The Audit Committee will consider a vote against the firm by the stockholders in selecting our independent registered public accounting firm in the future.
+To be approved, Proposal No. 3, the compensation of our named executive officers, must receive a "FOR" vote from at least a majority of the shares present at the Annual Meeting or represented by proxy at the Annual Meeting and entitled to vote.
+Although the vote is non-binding, the Board and the Compensation Committee will review the voting results and take them into consideration in connection with their ongoing evaluation of the Company's compensation practices and when making future decisions regarding executive compensation.
+For Proposal No. 4, the preferred frequency of the future advisory votes to approve the compensation of our named executive officers, the frequency that receives the highest number of votes of the shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon shall be approved.
+Although the vote is non-binding, the Board and the Compensation Committee will review the voting results and take them into consideration in connection with their ongoing evaluation of the Company's compensation practices and when making future decisions regarding executive compensation.
+To be approved, Proposal No. 5, the Amended and Restated 2021 Employee Stock Purchase Plan, must receive a "FOR" vote from at least a majority of the shares present at the Annual Meeting or represented by proxy at the Annual Meeting and entitled to vote.
+To be approved, Proposal No. 6, the approval of our Sixth Amended and Restated 2013 Incentive Compensation Plan must receive a "FOR" vote from at least a majority of the shares present at the Annual Meeting or represented by proxy at the Annual Meeting and entitled to vote.